Mike Gordon President of Business Operations

 Ross Dettman Team Photographer

-Ross Dettman is in his 22nd season as the Wolves team photographer.
+Ross Dettman has served as the Wolves’ team photographer for all 23 seasons.
 The University of Illinois-Chicago graduate began his career as a student covering the UIC Flames hockey team.
-The 51-year-old has covered eight Super Bowls and six Stanley Cup Finals and provided the pictures for more than 40 spreads in ESPN The Magazine.
+The 52-year-old has covered eight Super Bowls and six Stanley Cup Finals and provided the pictures for more than 40 spreads in ESPN The Magazine.
 Dettman won a Sports Emmy in 2009 while working for ESPN.com on a visual piece entitled “No Love Lost.”
 He lives in the western suburbs.